gabrielgt/EvergineDocs/recipes/Extra/Create-multiplayer-game.md

 If a `SyncMyEntityComponent` is owned by an entity created by other instance, the `ReadSyncData` is called whenever is needed to refresh the entity properties.

 Now we will implement the scene logic.
-Add the following field to the class:
+Add the following fields to the MyScene class:

 ```C#
         private const string ApplicationId = "MyGame";